Tychobra/r_shiny_training_material/training/nicks_fav_resources.md

 Built in tutorials for packages can be accessed through the learnr package.
 For example if you library learnr and tidyverse, the top right panel of RStudio can display a walk through of different functions in the tidyverse package.
 Blog post describing package: https://blog.rstudio.com/2020/02/25/rstudio-1-3-integrated-tutorials/

-Jimmy Created a helpful instruction for how to load in excel data to R in useable format.
-Also, how to work with things like pivot tables.
-You can access this tutorial with example data in the 'training/example-excel-workflow' within this operations repository.